FCANZ Industry Awards

 The FCANZ Industry Awards were created to recognise and acknowledge those who exemplify the Association’s mission of raising the profile of fencing as a professional trade, delivering high quality work, and adhering to best practice standards.

-NOMINATIONS FOR THE 2025 AWARDS CLOSE 30 JUNE 2025!
+NOMINATIONS FOR THE 2026 AWARDS OPEN ON 1 MAY AND CLOSE 30 JUNE 2026!

 Trainee of the Year – Level 3

 This award recognises an individual who undertakes fencing work as their primary form of employment and who completed the NZQA National Certificate in Fencing Level 3 course in the previous calendar year.
-They will have demonstrated to the tutor that through the course they have obtained the skills and knowledge for excellent fence line installation.
+They will have demonstrated to the tutor that through the course, they have obtained the skills and knowledge for excellent fence line installation.

 Criteria

-- Completed NZQA Level 3 course during the previous calendar year
+• Completed NZQA Level 3 course during the previous calendar year

-- Employer is an FCANZ member (including during the period the trainee was enrolled in the course)
+• Employer is an FCANZ member (including during the period the trainee was enrolled in the course)

-- Shows excellent knowledge of fence line practices, and it is evident that they have been trained well by their employer
+• Shows excellent knowledge of fence line practices, and it is evident that they have been trained well by their employer

 Level 4 Excellence